byterubpay/byterub-site/_i18n/en/resources/moneropedia/account.md

 Your wallet has been generated.
 To start synchronizing with the daemon, use "refresh" command.
 Use "help" command to see the list of available commands.
-Always use "exit" command when closing monero-wallet-cli to save your current session's state.
+Always use "exit" command when closing byterub-wallet-cli to save your current session's state.
 Otherwise, you might need to synchronize your wallet again (your wallet keys are NOT at risk in any case).